KevinZh0A/bitkv-rs/README.md

 - [X] Configurable compaction triggers and thresholds
 - [X] WriteBactch transaction
 - [X] Use mmap to read data file that on disk.
-- [ ] Increased use of flatbuffers build options to support faster reading speed
-- [ ] Optimize hintfile storage structure to support the memtable build faster
+- [X] Optimize hintfile storage structure to support the memtable build faster
 - [X] Http api server
 - [X] Tests
 - [X] Benchmark
 - [ ] Documentation
-- [ ] Handle database corruption
+- [ ] Increased use of flatbuffers option to support faster reading speed
-- [ ] Extend protocol support for Redis
+- [ ] Extend support for Redis Data Types

+## Contribution

+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, please raise an issue or submit a pull request.

 #### License